mattermost/docs/source/administration/config-settings.rst

 Site URL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The URL, including port number and protocol, that users will use to access Mattermost.
-This field can be left blank unless you are configuring email batching in Notifications > Email.
-When blank, the URL is automatically configured based on incoming traffic.
+This field must have a value.

 .. note:: Do not append a team name to the end of the site URL.